- About Us

 Marital agreements allow spouses to opt out of California’s community property laws.
 Nuptial agreements are deemed valid as long as they are on paper, signed by both spouses, and both spouses:

 California is a no-fault divorce state.
 This means that neither spouse must cite fault for the breakup of the marriage, only irreconcilable differences.
-California has a mandatory six-month waiting period before the court may finalize any divorce, even agreed divorces.
+California has a mandatory six-month waiting period before the court may finalize any divorce in Palo Alto, even agreed divorces.

 Spouses can choose traditional litigation to resolve their differences or another means like mediation, arbitration, or collaborative divorce.
 The method is chosen greatly impacts the length of the divorce case and its expense.